Segs/Segs/Projects/CoX/docs/README.md

 START THE SERVER AND PLAY
 ------

 At this point you're ready to start the server by running the program `authserver`.
-Once running, start the CoX client we setup earlier and log in using any username and password combination (users are autocreated).
+Once running, start the CoX client we set up earlier and log in using any username and password combination (users are autocreated).

 Enjoy!